 At Foxgloves, we involve young people as much as possible in developing their care plans, which tell us how we should care for them and meet their needs.
-Families are also crucial in proving us with the information we need on order to support the young person effectively.
+Families are also crucial in proving us with the information we need to support the young person effectively.
 All care plans are a live document and are updated and reviewed regularly.

-Foxgloves staff will attend statutory Looked After Child review meetings and Child In Need meetings (also known as Child and Family Review) for the young people who receive a service from Foxgloves.
-Prior to this meeting a keywork session may be completed with the young person regarding their feelings, about their care and this will be shared with the review.
-The key worker will provide a written residential report about the young person's needs and the level of support required in order for them to reach their individual potential.
+Foxgloves staff will attend statutory Child Looked After review meetings and Child In Need meetings (also known as Child and Family Review) for the young people who receive a service from Foxgloves.
+Prior to this meeting a keywork session may be completed with the young person regarding their views wishes and feelings or simply gathered by the key worker prior to any reports about their care and this will be shared within the review.

+The key worker will provide a written residential report about the young person's needs and the level of support required in support of individual potential.

-Young people who are new to Foxgloves have a planned introduction to the home at a pace that suits them.
+Once all information has been assessed and provided by the CWD/short breaks team the young people who are new to Foxgloves will have a planned introduction into the home at a pace that suits them.
 Young people are invited to come and look round Foxgloves with their family/carers to establish whether the service meets their needs.
 Then there is a progression from short visits, for example staying for tea, with a move towards longer stays.

 An individual children's guide has been produced for each young person when making a transition into the service.
-During their stay, children and young people are able to choose their bedding and can bring along any of their personal possessions in order to create a homely environment.
+During their stay, children and young people are able to choose their bedding and can bring along any of their personal possessions in order to create a home from home environment.

 We encourage young people to make choices on an everyday basis while they are at Foxgloves, recognising that for some young people they may need a lot of support or structure to do this.
+In addition, the homes Childrens guide we seek feedback on how they want the service in support of their needs.

-Young people are encouraged and actively supported to use the communication system appropriate to them including use of objects, symbols or photos to enable them to comment on the care they receive and to help them understand and make choices.
+Young people are encouraged and actively supported to use the communication system appropriate to them including use of objects, symbols, the Talking Mat, or photos to enable them to comment on the care they receive and to help them make choices.